 I spent hours before giving birth to my daughter poring over medical literature, statistics, and more.
 I spoke about it with trusted healthcare professionals, friends, other moms, and family.
-Though most were supportive of my research and understood why I was taking extra precautions in protecting this tiny person, others were less empathetic.
+Though most supported my research and understood why I was taking extra precautions in protecting this tiny person, others were less empathetic.
 Those who were dismissive, irritable, or condescending towards me and my fears only furthered them: I began to panic and fear that my friend was right.
 I slowly became scared to vaccinate.
-I’d become accustomed to getting shots myself as a child, with no regard until pregnancy that they could have negative effects on babies and small children.
+I’d become accustomed to getting shots myself as a child, with no regard until pregnancy that they could negatively affect babies and small children.

 Before I knew it, the final hour was upon us: I began to labor, was admitted to the hospital, and spent time distracting myself from the pain in talking with the nurses and doctors present about my concerns.
-Their compassion and true regard for my difficulty in making a decision is what helped me to land on one: my daughter would be cared for not by a big pharmaceutical company, not by a group of government conspirators, and not exclusively by cold and unfeeling healthcare providers.
-She would be born into a world largely eradicated of disease, and into a sterile environment that would allow her to thrive well in her earliest days.
-She would be under the most capable care and, above all else, I would be there to make decisions and adapt to her changing needs.
-She was born healthy, and will be for the long haul—because I chose to vaccinate her.
+Their compassion and true regard for my difficulty in making a decision are what helped me to land on one: my daughter would be cared for not by a big pharmaceutical company, not by a group of government conspirators, and not exclusively by cold and unfeeling healthcare providers.
+She would be born into a world largely eradicated of disease and a sterile environment that would allow her to thrive well in her earliest days.
+She would be under the most capable care, and above all else, I would be there to make decisions and adapt to her changing needs.
+She was born healthy and will be for the long haul—because I chose to vaccinate her.

 I feared what I didn’t know, what I couldn’t predict, and what I couldn’t prevent.
 I wracked my brain over possible outcomes, how to soothe her, and what worked best as we moved forward.
 My eyes stung with tears when thinking of children and families who have been the unfortunate victims of illness due to their lack of access to these medical innovations.
 I reflected on my Aunt: one of the last known living people who contracted Polio before the vaccine was made widely available, and how she has struggled with this disease for her entire life.
 Armed with these feelings and what I’d discovered in looking into the issue deeper, I removed my selfishness from the equation of not wanting to hear her cry when she got vaccines at her well-visits.
 We’d move forward on a normal schedule and adjust if we needed to.

-I acknowledge that things do not always work out as well as they have for my healthy daughter, and that the increasing number of parents who opt to not vaccinate do feel as though they are doing what is right for their little ones.
-So many decisions made in parenthood are taken too lightly, and I am proud of the people I know and love for doing their due diligence and having a reason behind the way they do things.
+I acknowledge that things do not always work out as well as they have for my healthy daughter and that the increasing number of parents who opt not to vaccinate does feel as though they are doing what is right for their little ones.
+So many decisions made in parenthood are taken too lightly.
+I am proud of the people I know and love who do their due diligence and have a reason behind how they do things.